abenally0628/abenally0628.github.io/index.md

 ### Watashi wa Abby desu

 ------------------------

-Hello everyone, my name is Abby and I currently live in Iwakuni Japan.
+Above is a greeting and introduction in English, Navajo and Japanese.